 6) Public file-sharing apps

-Apart from potentially accessing sensitive information, most public file-sharing apps operate in the cloud.
+Besides potentially accessing sensitive information, most public file-sharing apps operate in the cloud.
 When the cloud provider or your account gets compromised, there is a chance of a data leak.
 However, some file-sharing apps can be combined with transparent data encryption solutions, which can be recommended to increase your data safety.

 7) Messaging apps

 Chromek further adds: “There is also a difference in what kind of security these apps offer in terms of encryption.
-Most messengers encrypt data during a transfer through the internet (data in motion); however, some messengers offer additional security using end-to-end encryption, which means that even the messaging app provider cannot decrypt messages, only the communicating parties can.”
+Most messengers encrypt data during a transfer through the internet (data in motion); however, some messengers offer additional security using end-to-end encryption, which means that even the messaging app provider cannot decrypt messages; only the communicating parties can.”

 8) Remote access apps

-Free apps only have a few choices of funding their activity: through advertisements, donations, using data for commercial purposes, or selling your data to other services.
+Free apps only have a few choices for funding their activity: through advertisements, donations, using data for commercial purposes, or selling your data to other services.
 This only happens if you agree to it – the possibility of data sharing has usually been mentioned in the Terms and Conditions that many people skip on reading.

 Terms of Service: Didn’t Read